liblaf/actions-src/README.md

+> [!WARNING]
+> ⛔ DEPRECATED - This repository has been deprecated.
+Please visit [liblaf/actions-ts](https://github.com/liblaf/actions-ts) for alternatives.

 # GitHub Actions Collection

 This repository contains a collection of GitHub Actions designed to automate various tasks within your GitHub workflows.
 Each action is tailored to perform specific functions, enhancing the efficiency and reliability of your CI/CD pipelines.